gogcom/galaxy-integrations-python-api/README.md

 ## Deployment

-The client has a built-in Python 3.7 interpreter, so the integrations are delivered as `.py` files.
+The client has a built-in Python 3.7 interpreter, so the integrations are delivered as python modules.
-The additional `manifest.json` file is required:
+In order to be found by GOG Galaxy 2.0 an integration folder should be placed in [lookup directory](#deploy-location).
+Beside all the python files, the integration folder has to contain [manifest.json](#deploy-manifest) and all third-party dependencies.
+See an [examplary structure](#deploy-structure-example).

+### <a name="deploy-location"></a> Lookup directory:
+- Windows:

+    `%localappdata%\GOG.com\Galaxy\plugins\installed`

+- macOS:

+    `~/Library/Application Support/GOG.com/Galaxy/plugins/installed`

+### <a name="deploy-manifest"></a> Manifest
+Obligatory JSON file to be placed in a integration folder.

 ```json
 {